department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="training">Those on active or inactive duty for training </button>
 <div id="training" class="usa-accordion-content">

-You aren't eligible for burial in a VA national cemetery if your only service was active duty for training or inactive duty training in the National Guard or Reserve Component, unless you meet certain eligibility criteria.
+You're not eligible for burial in a VA national cemetery if your only service was active duty for training or inactive duty training in the National Guard or Reserve Component, unless you meet certain eligibility criteria.
 </div>
 </li>
 </ul>